UNITED STATES ENVIRONMENTAL PROTECTION AGENCY CHARTER

 9. Estimated Number and Frequency of Meetings:

-There will be approximately 35-50 meetings of the SAB and its committees and panels each year, as needed and approved by the SAB Staff Director.
-Meetings may occur approximately once or twice a week or as needed and approved by the SAB Staff Director.
+There will be approximately 8-10 meetings of the SAB each year.
+Meetings may occur as needed and approved by the SAB Staff Director.
+In addition, there will be approximately 25-30 meetings of SAB’s committees and panels each year, as needed and approved by the SAB Staff Director.
+The SAB uses the term “committee” to mean a standing subcommittee of the chartered SAB.
 EPA may pay travel and per diem expenses when determined necessary and appropriate.

-As required by FACA and the EPA’s policy, SAB, committee and panel meetings will be open to the public unless the Administrator determines that a meeting or a portion of a meeting may be closed in accordance with 5 U.S.C.
+As required by FACA SAB meetings will be open to the public unless the Administrator determines that a meeting or a portion of a meeting may be closed in accordance with 5 U.S.C.
 552b(c).
-Interested persons may attend meetings, appear before the SAB, or file comments with the SAB.
+Consistent with EPA policy SAB committee and panel meetings generally will be open to the public.
+Interested persons may attend meetings, appear before, or file comments with the SAB, and its committees and panels.

 10. Duration and Termination: